HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The LDPA instruction returns the physical address for a logical or virtual address into register "r" if the page is main memory.
 The logical address is formed by adding "a" to "b" and using the segment selector in "seg".
+If the page is physical memory, the offset is returned in "r", otherwise a zero is returned.
 The result is ambiguous for a virtual address that translates to a zero address.
 LDPA is a privileged operation.

 #### Operation